Invasive Plant Species

 In Sonora, millions of square miles of native Sonoran Desert are being converted to pure stands of buffelgrass every year.
 To provide forage for livestock, the desert is bulldozed and buffelgrass is planted.
 During the late summer and early fall, Sonorans gather seed along roadsides in Mexico and bundle it in large burlap bags for sale or for their own use.

 Why is buffelgrass so successful in the Sonoran Desert?

 In some ways, its recent arrival has given buffelgrass an advantage in the Sonoran Desert.
 The species has characteristics that allow it to compete for certain resources better than some native species in the ecosystem.
 When non-native species such as buffelgrass are introduced to a system, the introduced species is sometimes more successful at capturing resources like water or nutrients than the native species.
 The native species have not evolved strategies to compete with the non-native species.
-The result is like matching the Dallas Cowboys with a group of second grade school children and telling them to play football.
-Guess who is going to win the game?

 Its ability to survive fire is another reason why buffelgrass is so successful.
-During dry seasons or during the winter, dry buffelgrass leaves turn into a perfect tinder.
+During dry seasons or during the winter, dry buffelgrass leaves turn into perfect tinder.
 A cigarette tossed out the car window, an unattended campfire, or other unintentional spark can easily ignite buffelgrass.
-Burned buffelgrass will quickly re-sprout from undamaged roots but most native Sonoran Desert plants species, which did not evolve with fire, will die.
+Burned buffelgrass will quickly re-sprout from undamaged roots, but most native Sonoran Desert plants species, which did not evolve with fire, will die.
 In Sonora, people ignite fires because they believe fire is a tool to keep native plants out of grazing land and to keep buffelgrass stands healthy.
 If fires spread into areas that do not have buffelgrass, native species die, providing new open habitat for buffelgrass invasion.

 What does this mean for Organ Pipe Cactus National Monument?